Language Offer

 English

-The Romance languages offered include French, Italian, Portuguese and Spanish.
+The Romance languages offered include French, Italian and Spanish.
 Levels A1 - B2 are covered.
 Students who are planning to study abroad in a Romance-language country can participate in our "Erasmus course" where they can learn more about the language and culture of their study abroad destination.

 Romance Languages